 Winter presents more diverse and severe safety challenges than any other season.
-The human body is poorly equipped to deal with the cold, so it’s no surprise that we see more injuries and medical emergencies as temperatures drop.
 Our homes, cars, and other machinery are less efficient in colder temperatures.
-Mechanical breakdowns are more common in winter months, as are house fires and carbon monoxide emergencies.
 Here are a few tips that can help you survive the winter safely.

-Cold is a Killer.
-When venturing outdoors, dress for the worst expected conditions.
-Dress using the multi-layer technique of several thinner layers as opposed to a single bulky layer.
+Dress for the worst expected conditions: Dress using the multi-layer technique of several thinner layers as opposed to a single bulky layer.
 Start with garments that provide a wicking action to pull perspiration away from your skin.
 The second layer should for insulation.
 Your top layer should provide protection against wind and moisture.
 Don’t forget to use the same layering approach with your hands and feet, as they are most likely to sustain severe damage from exposure to the elements.
 Contrary to popular belief, it’s not true that you lose most of your body heat through your head; however, it is still important to protect your head and face from the cold.

-Our homes are our refuge in the winter, but they can also become traps.
-Have your heating system inspected and cleaned each year; the same goes for your fireplace.
+Inspect and clean your heating system and fire place: Have your heating system inspected and cleaned each year; the same goes for your fireplace.
 If you use space heaters to supplement your normal heating system, do so with extreme caution.
 Space heaters are the 2nd leading cause of house fires.
 Turn your space heater off and unplug it when not in use.

-We all love our cars.
-If you take care of them they will help take care of you, especially in the winter.
-Make sure your tires are properly inflated and have plenty of good tread before facing winter road conditions.
+Take care of your vehicle: Make sure your tires are properly inflated and have plenty of good tread before facing winter road conditions.
 Check the coolant level and make sure that anti-freeze is at the concentration recommended by your vehicle’s manufacturer.
 Having too little anti-freeze will quickly leave you stranded on the side of the road!
 Don’t forget to check your windshield wipers; replace them if they leave streaks.
 Make sure to top off your windshield wiper fluid reservoir with full-strength mixture; don’t thin it with water.
 Always carry an extra gallon in your trunk in case you need it when you’re on the road.

 Keep an emergency kit in your car in case you do get stranded.
 It should include: